veltzer/demos-jenkins/exercises/11_github_workflow/exercise.md

 # Github workflow

-The objective is to see how CICD is done at github
+The objective is to see how CICD is done at GitHub

-* Create an account on github (if you don't already have one)
+* Create an account on GitHub (if you don't already have one)

-* Create a repository on github
+* Create a repository on GitHub

 * Put some python code with tests into your repository.
     [example](https://github.com/veltzer/demos-jenkins/tree/master/pytest_example)